 This week baby name criticism – you call your baby ‘Peekaboo’ and everyone hates it, you call your friend ‘Ducky’ and your girlfriend hates it and you wonder if you’ll ever be happy.

 If you would like any advice, feel free to treat me as your agony aunt.
 Just message me or pop a comment in the comment box at the end of this post.
 I promise to be gentle.

 Here are this week’s questions.

-Q: How should I respond to people who criticize me for naming my child Peekaboo?
+Question: How should I respond to people who criticize me for naming my child Peekaboo?

 My wife and I had a son about 3 months ago.
 We agreed that Peekaboo would be a cute baby name, so that is what we named him.
 Ever since then, people have been calling us bad parents and various other things.
 I don’t feel that it is any of their business what we name our child.

-A: I sympathise.
+I sympathise.
 To a point.

-Whilst you are right and it is your and your wife’s business what name you give your son, many people would think that this name may lead your child to be teased or worse, ridiculed, when they get to school.
+Whilst you are right and it is your and your wife’s business what name you give your son, many people would think that this name may lead your child to be teased or worse, ridiculed when they get to school.